ezEngine/docs-src/pages/docs/gameplay/creature-crawl-component.md

 > **IMPORTANT**
 >
 > The current implementation requires that an animation is played on the animated mesh, otherwise IK is never applied.
 That is why we also apply a dummy idle animation loop on the body through a [simple animation component](../animation/skeletal-animation/simple-animation-component.md).
+Additionally, you have to check **Enable IK** on the animation component.

 Finally the *creature crawl component* needs to know which legs to move and what body object to tilt: